jweber/WcfClientProxyGenerator/README.md

 Examples
 --------
+If the first request results in a faulted channel, you would normally have to manually dispose of it.
+With the proxy instance, you can continue using it.

     IWcfService proxy = WcfClientProxyGenerator.Create<ITestService>(c => c.SetEndpoint("testServiceConfiguration"));
     var response = proxy.ServiceMethod("request");
     var response2 = proxy.ServiceMethod("request2"); // even if the previous request resulted in a FaultException this call will still work

 Configure the proxy to retry when a custom exception is encountered:

     var proxy = WcfClientProxyGenerator.Create<ITestService>(c =>
     {
         c.SetEndpoint("testServiceConfiguration");